Persuade Me if You Can: A Framework for Evaluating Persuasion Effectiveness and Susceptibility Among Large Language Models: Methodology

 After observing the \textsc{Persuadee}'s initial stance, the \textsc{Persuader} is tasked with advocating in favor of the claim, irrespective of its own opinion.
 The two agents then engage in a structured exchange, with the \textsc{Persuader} presenting arguments intended to influence the \textsc{Persuadee}'s stance.
 At the end of the conversation, the \textsc{Persuadee} provides a final decision and agreement score (see Turn $t$ in Figure \ref{fig:persuasionarena}).
 If at any point after the \textsc{Persuader} presents its first argument, the \textsc{Persuadee} reports the maximum agreement score of Completely Support (5), the conversation is terminated early.
 The \textsc{Persuadee} is then prompted for its final decision without further arguments from the \textsc{Persuader}.
 This early stopping mechanism prevents unnecessary computation and ensures efficiency, as the model has no further room to be persuaded.

 Throughout the interaction, system prompts guide response generation, with a dedicated decision prompt issued to the \textsc{Persuadee} in the final step.
-The overall approach is outlined in Algorithm \ref{alg:persuasion}, with further implementation details provided in Appendix \ref{app:methods}.
-The full set of prompts is available in Appendix \ref{app:prompts}.
+The overall approach is outlined in Algorithm~\ref{alg:persuasion}, with further implementation details provided in Appendix \ref{app:methods}.
+The full set of prompts is available in Appendix~\ref{app:prompts}.
 When pairing different \textsc{Persuader} models with a \textsc{Persuadee}, we standardize the \textsc{Persuadee}'s initial message and agreement score for each claim $C$ for all \textsc{Persuadee}s.
-This ensures fair comparisons between different \textsc{Persuader}s by reducing the variability of the \textsc{Persuadee}'s starting positions.
+This ensures fair comparisons between different \textsc{Persuader}s.